As of Wednesday, December 2, 2020 at 4:45 p.m.

 Please be aware of updated travel advisories.
 Currently the CDC has issued a Level 3 Warning (avoid all nonessential travel) to both mainland China and South Korea due to the widespread, ongoing outbreak of COVID-19 in both countries.
 A Level 2 Alert (practice enhanced precautions) is in effect for Iran, Italy and Japan.
 These countries are experiencing sustained community transmission of COVID-19.
 If you have traveled to any of these countries in the past 14 days, please contact the SXU Health Center at 773-298-3712 and await instructions before returning to campus.

-University and the Health Center follow guidelines set forth by the Illinois and Chicago
+The University and the Health Center follow guidelines set forth by the Illinois and

-Department of Public Health for any communicable diseases that may affect students,
+Chicago Department of Public Health for any communicable diseases that may affect

-faculty and staff.
-This includes the recent guidelines sent to all outpatient clinics
+students, faculty and staff.
+This includes the recent guidelines sent to all outpatient

-by the Chicago Department of Public Health (CDPH) regarding suspected cases of suspected
+clinics by the Chicago Department of Public Health (CDPH) regarding suspected cases

 If you think you may be sick with COVID-19 or suspect you are sick with COVID-19 the CDC offers specific guidance including staying at home except to seek medical care.
 Before seeking medical care, call ahead of time and explain your symptoms and that you may have COVID-19.